SharDX/JAI-Xoxo/README.md

 Cons ->
   ~~Player Turns Change Every Game For Some Reason ... will be fixed in next update..~~
-  Java Concurrent Modification Errors which may lead to non-Painting Correctlly .. will be fixed in future updates..
+  ~~Java Concurrent Modification Errors which may lead to non-Painting Correctlly .. will be fixed in future updates..   ~~

 Proggress ...
-  Main/Core Game  9/10 90%
+  Main/Core Game  10/10 100%
-  Algorithm 0/10 0%
+  Algorithm 1/10 10%
   Neural Network AI 0/10 0%